shimst3r/exercism-talk/exercismpresentation.md

 - 31 years old
 - started coding at 26
-- Gopher for ~ 1 year
+- Gopher for about 1 year
 - live in Bielefeld[^1], Germany
 - love Japanese curry :curry: